Oxford to London coach route

 The Oxford to London coach route is an express coach route between Oxford and London along the M40 motorway.
-Operated by Stagecoach West under the brand name Oxford Tube, there are up to five coaches an hour via Lewknor, Hillingdon, and Shepherd's Bush, terminating on Buckingham Palace Road, Victoria.
+Operated by Stagecoach West under the brand name Oxford Tube, there are up to five coaches an hour via Lewknor, High Wycombe Coachway, Hillingdon, Shepherd's Bush and Baker Street terminating on Buckingham Palace Road, Victoria.

 The former X90 route, which was operated by the Oxford Bus Company, ran up to two coaches an hour via Baker Street, also terminating on Buckingham Palace Road.
 This service was withdrawn in January 2020, with the reasons stated being reducing passenger numbers, traffic congestion, and competition from railway services.

 Oxford Tube

 The Oxford Tube, launched by Thames Transit in 1987, operates a fleet of Plaxton Panorama bodied Volvo B11RLE double-decker coaches.
 Rather than turn over its fleet on a regular basis, Oxford Tube renews its entire fleet at once, every five years.

 Tickets are also sold via the Megabus network.
 As of September 2017, it was the highest frequency long-distance coach service in the United Kingdom.